Bob Jones (illustrator): Biography

-Robert Goodhue Jones was born October 27, 1926 in Beverly Hills, California.
+Jones was born October 27, 1926, in Beverly Hills, California.
 While still in high school, Jones got his first professional cartooning work at Warner Bros.
 Cartoons, where he did inbetweening as a summer job.
 He then served in the United States Navy from 1944 to 1946, when he was honorably discharged.
 Using benefits from the G. I. Bill, Jones studied at University of Southern California and then ArtCenter College of Design, from which he graduated cum laude with a Bachelor of Fine Arts in 1949.

-After moving to Hastings-on-Hudson, New York in the early 1950s, Jones began working as an illustrator primarily for the Charles Cooper Studios.
+After moving to Hastings-on-Hudson, New York, in the early 1950s, Jones began working as an illustrator primarily for the Charles Cooper Studios.
 His works appeared in the magazines McCall's, The Saturday Evening Post, and Good Housekeeping.
 By the 1960s, Jones had begun working as a freelance artist, primarily in the field of advertising.
 From 1964 to 1982, his work was used by the gasoline company Esso (now Exxon) for their advertising campaign "put a tiger in your tank", which featured Jones's illustrations of a cartoon tiger.
 In 1976, he began working for MAD after editor Nick Meglin chose him to illustrate a cover.
 Jones continued to serve at MAD for over twenty years, doing cover art, articles, and paperback books for the publication.